AlmaCookBook/AlmaCookBook.github.io/docs/recipes/matlab-python.md

 print("If a == 2.0 then it works!")
 print("a =",a)
 ```
-You can now create scripts that use matlab and run on alma when using this mamba environment.
+You can now create scripts that use MatLab and run on Alma when using this mamba environment.
-Further resources for the installation and use of the matlab engine can be found below.
+Further resources for the installation and use of the MatLab engine can be found below.

 ## Resources
 ### Installation